On Polyhedral Formulas for Kirillov-Reshetikhin Modules: Introduction

 This paper is organized as follows.
-In Section \ref{sec:background} we review the necessary background for our approach such as the $Q$-system, and linear recurrence relations satisfied by the characters of KR modules.
-In Section \ref{sec:framework}, we explain the steps for proving a polyhedral formula for KR modules.
-In Section \ref{sec:application}, we follow the procedures described in Section \ref{sec:framework} to give a proof of Theorem (\ref{thm:main}).
+In Section~\ref{sec:background}, we review the necessary background for our approach such as the $Q$-system, and linear recurrence relations satisfied by the characters of KR modules.
+In Section~\ref{sec:framework}, we explain the steps for proving a~polyhedral formula for KR modules.
+In Section~\ref{sec:f4}, we follow the procedures described in Section~\ref{sec:framework} to give a~proof of Theorem~\ref{thm:main}.
+In Section~\ref{sec:g2}, we follow the same procedures to give a~proof of Theorem~\ref{thm:main2}.